guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 ![Correlation plot of variables that are highly correlated with the target](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/target_highly_correlated.png)
 Let's take a look at the scatter plots to have a better idea of the correlations between the variables and the target:
 ![Scatter plots](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/scatter_plots.png)
 **OverallQual:** This numerical variable will be transformed to an ordered categorical variable.
-But  it´s interesting to note that it has an almost linear correlation with the price
+But  itÂ´s interesting to note that it has an almost linear correlation with the price
 **TotalBsmtSF** This variable has a positive relationship with price.
 There is an interesting outlier that is a building with a very big basement, but I will keep it
 **GrLivArea** and **GarageCars** are very correlated with the price as well with no outlier to be removed

 From the above, only OverallQual and GarageCars are in my list of High Importance vars on "variable_description.xlsx" file.
-It´s important to mention that I ranked the variables in the spreadsheet prior to analysing the data, so it's only a personal feeling on the variable importance.
+ItÂ´s important to mention that I ranked the variables in the spreadsheet prior to analysing the data, so it's only a personal feeling on the variable importance.
 The next step is to analyze variables that are highly correlated with itselves, not necessarily with the target.
 To avoid multicolinearity, the most correlated with the target will be kept and the other one will be dropped:
  - GarageArea Vs GarageCars
 	 - GarageArea dropped